Jonathan Walters: Bolton Wanderers

 He then joined Bolton Wanderers for a fee of £50,000 following interest from numerous clubs.
 He played in four Premier League games for Bolton making his professional debut as an 85th-minute substitute in a 2–1 defeat to Charlton Athletic, before signing for Hull City on loan in 2003.
 On his debut for Hull Walters scored twice in a 5–1 win over Carlisle United.
 Following his loan spell at Hull, Walters returned to Bolton, where he again went out on loan, this time to Crewe Alexandra however he failed to make an appearance for Crewe due to a tooth infection.
 In the 2003–04 season he joined Barnsley on loan and played eight league games for the "Tykes".

 Hull City

 Walters signed for Hull City for a second time in 2004, this time on a permanent transfer.
 In February 2005, he joined Scunthorpe United on a one-month loan deal and made three appearances for the "Iron".

 Wrexham

 After scoring only three goals for Hull in two seasons, Walters was sold to League Two side Wrexham.
-Upon signing for the cash-strapped club, Walters believed that he made the right choice moving closer to his Merseyside home.
-He played in 41 matches for the "Dragons" in the 2005–06 season, scoring against Cheltenham Town, Stockport County, Torquay United (twice) and Mansfield Town.
+Upon signing for the club, Walters believed that he made the right choice moving closer to his Merseyside home.
+He played in 41 matches in the 2005–06 season, scoring against Cheltenham Town, Stockport County, Torquay United (twice) and Mansfield Town.